bihealth/bih-cluster/bih-cluster/docs/index.md

 ## Maintenance Announcements

 !!! attention "Current and Future Maintenances"
-    - :calendar: May 31, 2021 (HPC4Research): Memory exchange transfer-1.research.hpc.bihealth.org done.
+    - :calendar: June 22+23, 2021 (HPC4Research): Reorganization of servers.

 See [Maintenance](admin/maintenance) for a detailed list of current, planned, and previous maintenance and update work.